This spring-only program is shuttered for Spring 2017. Please check back in late August for any updates.

 Eligibility: Minimum USC cumulative GPA of 3.0, minimum USC GPA of 3.3 in major coursework, and completion of at least three semesters at university before the start of the program.
-Students must take at least two courses in their major field while at BU.
+Students must take at least two courses in their major field while at Boğaziçi.

 Description: Located on both sides of the Bosphorus, the narrow strait between the Black Sea and the Marmara Sea, Istanbul bridges Asia and Europe both physically and culturally.
 Istanbul's population is estimated to be between 12 and 19 million.
 Boğaziçi University is a highly-regarded public university where the language of instruction is English.
-About 9,000 undergraduates and 2,500 graduate students are enrolled at BU.
+About 9,000 undergraduates and 2,500 graduate students are enrolled at Boğaziçi.

-Academics: USC students are directly enrolled in courses alongside BU students, except for in the Turkish for Foreigners course required for all USC students.
+Academics: USC students are directly enrolled in courses alongside Boğaziçi students, except for in the Turkish for Foreigners course required for all USC students.
 Undergraduates can take courses in the Faculty of Arts & Sciences, the Faculty of Economics & Administrative Sciences, and the Faculty of Engineering.
 Students in fields such as archaeology, history, international relations, Middle East studies, political science, and sociology will find courses that relate to Turkey and the region.
 Courses are also offered in biological sciences, chemistry, economics, English, engineering, mathematics, philosophy, physics, and psychology.
-Students apply to a home department at BU and must take at least two courses in that department.
+Students apply to a home department at Boğaziçi and must take at least two courses in that department.

 Course Load and Credit: Students earn a maximum of 16 USC units per semester.
 All students must take the 4-unit Turkish for Foreigners course.
 Most other courses are worth 3 USC units.
 A typical course load is Turkish for Foreigners and four 3-unit courses.
-At least two courses must be taken in the same BU academic department.

-Dates: Late January to early June
+Dates: Late January to around the first of June.

 Estimated Semester Cost:

-Cost Updated: 06/24/2014
+Cost Updated: 8/26/15

-Text Updated: 06/24/2014
+Text Updated: 3/30/16

 *Additional expenses include estimated costs for airfare, room and board, books and supplies, health insurance, and personal expenses (which can vary greatly from student to student).
 USC financial aid, scholarships, and tuition remission may be applied to program costs.
 Please visit the Office of Overseas Studies for more detailed cost information.